The Human Spirit in the Shadow of Death

 Six million Jews, of whom one and a half million were children, perished in the Shoah while the world remained silent.
-The world-wide Holocaust memorial project, “Unto Every Person There is a Name”, now in its sixteenth consecutive year, is a unique project designed to perpetuate their memory as individuals, through the public recitation of their names on Yom Hashoah – Holocaust Martyrs’ and Heroes’ Remembrance Day.
-By personalizing the individual tragedies of the Jewish victims of Nazi Germany and its collaborators, this project seeks to counter persistent attempts to universalize the message of the Holocaust and cast off its principal characteristic as a unique calamity of the Jewish people.
-“Unto Every Person There is a Name” also builds appreciation of the Shoah’s continuing impact on the Jewish reality today and helps frustrate continued efforts by Holocaust deniers to present the Holocaust as a hoax.
+The world-wide Holocaust memorial project, “Unto Every Person There is a Name”, now in its seventeenth consecutive year, is a unique project designed to perpetuate their memory as individuals and restore their identity and dignity, through the public recitation of their names on Yom Hashoah – Holocaust Martyrs’ and Heroes’ Remembrance Day.
+By personalizing the individual tragedies of the Jewish victims of Nazi Germany and its collaborators, this project counters persistent attempts to universalize the message of the Holocaust and cast off its principal characteristic as a unique calamity of Jewish people.
+“Unto Every Person There is a Name” also builds appreciation of the Shoah's continuing impact on the Jewish reality today, and helps to frustrate continued efforts by Holocaust deniers to present the Holocaust as a hoax.

 Personalizing the Holocaust